 Effective delivery of quality nutrition services is dependent on having qualified and competent service providers who can meet the needs of the populations they serve.
 To ensure they have the necessary nutrition competencies, health professionals, ranging from medical doctors and nurses to frontline workers, require a comprehensive education prior to service.
 Pre-service education and training is a sustainable and affordable way to develop capacity for nutrition service delivery and provides the foundation for the future health care workforce.

-The Pre-service Nutrition Education and Training Webinar will cover the current environment for pre-service nutrition education and training for health professionals, including gaps, challenges, and actions that need to be taken.
-The presenters will share their experiences and lessons learned from developed and developing countries in improving pre-service nutrition education and training for health professionals.
-These examples will include partnerships, workforce capacity development, curricula design and development, and sustainability of interventions.
+The Pre-service Nutrition Education and Training Webinar covered the current environment for pre-service nutrition education and training for health professionals, including gaps, challenges, and actions that need to be taken.
+The presenters shared their experiences and lessons learned from developed and developing countries in improving pre-service nutrition education and training for health professionals.
+These examples included partnerships, workforce capacity development, curricula design and development, and sustainability of interventions.

 Lindy Fenlason, MD, MPH, PNS

 Senior Nutrition Advisor at USAID Bureau for Global Health, Office of Maternal and Child Health